nusco/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 Jupyter Notebook App
 --------------------

-The *Jupyter Notebook App* is a server-client application that allows editing and running :ref:`notebook documents <notebook_document>` via a web browser.
+The *Jupyter Notebook App* is a client-server application that allows editing and running :ref:`notebook documents <notebook_document>` via a web browser.
 The *Jupyter Notebook App* can be executed on a local desktop